blueSparrow2000/DiceBlackJack/README.md

 Dice have image and its highlight, and its number is received from DBJ environment
 Dice are contained in a dice container
 Freeze mode: You can freeze a die to get guaranteed number next turn, once per game
-Guarded mode: Added royal dice that protects player against bust, for once Random mode: Use random dice combinations and its abilities!
+Guard mode: Added royal dice that protects player against bust, for once Random mode: Use random dice combinations and its abilities!
 Added aqua, dark, royal skin (their abilities are to be determined)

 2025.05.19 Now dealer's dice type is separate from the players (currently dealer does not use dice effects)
 Score viewer now takes bust into account
+Casual mode: Win 10 times with 4 lives.
+Grants a die with random ability each time you lose

 TBU: